albertodonato/h2static/README.md

         password file for Basic Auth (each line should be in the form "user:SHA512-hash") -css string
-        file to override builtin CSS for listing -debug-port uint
+        file to override builtin CSS for listing -debug-addr string
-        port to serve /debug URLs, on localhost
+        address and port to serve /debug URLs on
   -dir string
         directory to serve (default ".")
   -disable-h2